mehdidc/fluentopt/README.md

 - they control the optimization loop
 - they force the points to be represented by vectors
-- they priors are very restricted, e.g gaussian, uniform or discrete uniform
+- the priors are very restricted, e.g gaussian, uniform or discrete uniform

 the goal of fluentopt is to provide  hyper-parameter optimization library where :